 With the engine turned off, turn your key on until the gauge powers up but don’t run the car engine.
 Watch the gauge and press the window button up and down.
 Watch carefully to see if the needle moves even the “smallest amount” without the window moving when you rock the window switch.
 Your door window problem is in the power window motor if the needle moves when you press the window switch.
 If the amp or volt gauge does not move, the problem could be in the window switch or wire harness for the window regulator.
 If this is the case, we will show you what to do later in this post.

 To Close The Window, Try This First.

-An electric car window motor has little contacts running around the center shaft of the motor, and the contacts can short out or lose connection in one spot on the armature.
+An electric car window motor has lots of little contacts running around the center shaft of the motor, and the contacts can short out or lose connection in one spot on the armature.
 The car window motor will eventually have to be replaced but for now, you may be able to close it with the window motor.

 The easiest way to do this is to turn on the key to power the windows first and clear everything out of the way of the door.
 Then slam the door hard while holding the door window switch to the up position.